biolink/biolink-model/src/docs/understanding-the-model.md

 ##### Named Things

-Named Things are classes that represent real world entities such as genes, diseases, chemical substances, etc.

-In a graph formalism, 'Named Things' are represented by nodes in a graph.
+Named Things are classes that represent real world entities such as genes, diseases, chemical substances, etc. In a graph serialization, 'Named Things' are represented by nodes in a graph.
 Each class in the `named thing` has one or more slots (properties).

-The root of all entities is the `named thing` class.
+The root of the "Named Things" hierarchy is the `biolink:NamedThing` class.

 ##### Associations

 Associations are classes that represent an assertion or statement.
 In RDF sense, an association is an `rdf:Statement`.
 In a graph formalism, associations are represented using edges in a graph.

 Associations help us to make assertions about the world.
 For example, we can say that a gene is associated with a disease.